holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Hola!
     content: >
-      Thanks for stopping by.
-You're probably here for one of three reasons

-      I've spent the majority of my career working in both Philadelphia and later New York City building brands and products in You can check out my past work here Creator, Innovator w/ 20+ years building new brands, services, and experiences.

-      If you want to check out some of my work, you can view the startups I've been involved with here.
-Alternatively my
+      Thanks for stopping by my site, holaphil.com.
+Here you can view some of my work, current interests, writing, or just say hola!

+      Some very brief background for context:
     actions:
       - label: Learn More
         url: /contact